Note: This document references views and actions that are only available to Echo Administrators

 - UserID - (Mandatory) This is the Echo unique identifier for the account.
 It is the ID that was created when the account was created.

-- Username - (Mandatory if UserID not available) Can be used as the unique identifier, unless this is the field that you are changing, then the UserID is Mandatory
+- Username - (Mandatory) Can be used as the unique identifier, unless this is the field that you are changing, then the UserID is Mandatory

 - Last Name - Remove unless you are changing